For the site homepage, click here

 1. Participate in local events:

-Then in the second half of October, U.S., UK
+In the second half of October, U.S., UK

 and Italian jurists will discuss the Assange